medikoo/npm-cross-link/README.md

 When running `npm-cross-link -g <package-name>` for maintained package, or when installing a maintained package as a dependency, following steps are pursued:

 1. If package repository is not setup, it is cloned into corresponding folder (`~/npm-packages/<package-name>` by default).
 Otherwise optionally new changes from remote can be pulled (`--pull`) and committed changes pushed (`--push`)
-2. All maintained project dependencies (also `devDependencies` and eventual `optionalDependencies`) are installed according to same flow.
+2. All maintained project dependencies (also `devDependencies` and eventual `optionalDependencies`) are installed/updated according to same flow.

     - Not maintained dependencies (not found in `packagesMeta`) if at latest version are ensured to be installed globally and npm linked to global npm folder.
 Otherwise they're installed on spot but with its dependencies contained in dependency folder (not top level node_modules).
     - Maintained project dependencies (those found in `packagesMeta`) if referenced version matches local, are simply cross linked, otherwise they're istalled on spot (with its dependencies contained in dependency folder, not top level node_modules).